Low Estate

 Low Estate is the second full-length album by 16 Horsepower.
-Released in 1997, only a year after Sackcloth 'n' Ashes, it drew heavily upon compositions pre-dating the band's first album.
+Produced by John Parish and released in 1997, only a year after Sackcloth 'n' Ashes, it drew heavily upon compositions pre-dating the band's first album.

+Original bassist Pascal Humbert rejoined the band prior to the recording.
+It is their only studio album to feature Jeffrey-Paul Norlander (of The Denver Gentlemen, pre-16 Horsepower band formed in 1988 by him and David Eugene Edwards).